psalaets/clownfish/README.md

 ### anemone_options

 Returns a `Hash` of `Symbol` to values.
 See [Anemone::Core::DEFAULT_OPTS](http://git.io/wFmCfA) for available options.
-This is forwarded as the second argument to `Anemone.crawl`.
+This is forwarded as the second argument to `Anemone.crawl` ([rdoc](http://anemone.rubyforge.org/doc/classes/Anemone/Core.html)).
 Invoked once before crawl.

 ### skip_links_like